Getting Started with Conda at HPCC

 Note: For More Information on Anaconda Terms of Service Update on Anaconda's Terms of Service for Academia and Research | Anaconda

 Any additional expenses incurred from using Anaconda will be the user's responsibility, and HPCC will not provide financial support.
-By opting for Miniforge, users can avoid these potential complications and benefit from a more open and flexible environment for their projects.
+By opting for MiniForge and avoiding use of proprieterry channels, users can avoid these potential complications and still benefit from an open and flexible environment for their projects.

 With the above considerations in mind, here is a link to the older previous Miniconda-based installation guide formerly used by the HPCC.